Global Stabilization for the BBM-KP equations on R2

 The next result asserts that the system (\ref{e1}) is globally uniformly exponentially stable in $H^1_x(\R^2)$.
-It means that the constant $\nu$ in Proposition \ref{th:MUes} is independent of $R$, when $\|u_0\|_{X^s} \leq R$.
+This means that the constant $\nu$ in Proposition \ref{th:MUes} is independent of $R$, when $\|u_0\|_{X^s} \leq R$.

-\begin{proof}[\textbf{Proof of Theorem \ref{globalexp}}] The theorem is a direct consequence of Proposition \ref{th:MUes}, as the decay \(\nu\) can be taken as the decay for \(R=1\) (the decay rate is given by the behaviour of the solutions in a neighbourhood of the origin, since all trajectories enter into this neighbourhood).
+\begin{proof}[\textbf{Proof of Theorem \ref{globalexp}}] The theorem is a direct consequence of Proposition \ref{th:MUes}, as the decay \(\nu\) can be taken as the decay for \(R=1\) (the decay rate is given by the behavior of the solutions in a neighborhood of the origin, since all trajectories enter into this neighborhood).
 In fact, by Proposition \ref{th:MUes}, there exist $\nu '= \nu'(\varepsilon)>0$ and $C=C(\varepsilon)>0,$ such that